 According to the literature, consumption taxes tend to be more growth-friendly than income taxes.
-In principle, consumption taxes could either be growth-neutral-since investment is excluded from the base of the tax-or have a negative growth impact depending on their effects on labor-education and labor-leisure tradeoffs (Mendoza, Milesi-Ferretti and Asea 1997).
+In principle, consumption taxes could either be growth-neutral-since investment is excluded from the base of the tax-or have a negative growth impact depending on their effects on laboreducation and labor-leisure tradeoffs (Mendoza, Milesi-Ferretti and Asea 1997).
 These implications would hold for the VAT to the extent that it is raised through a uniform rate and a broad base.
 Otherwise, negative efficiency considerations may arise through complex interactions from rate differentiation and exemptions.
-14 Income taxes, can have growth-retarding effects by reducing the after-tax return of physical and human capital, which in turn lead to reductions in investment and labor supply.
+10 Meanwhile, income taxes, can have growth-retarding effects by reducing the after-tax return of physical and human capital, which could reduce investment and labor supply.
 The capacity to design and enforce taxes is also critical for growth (Besley and Persson 2014).
-15 For instance, a well-designed and enforced corporate income tax, with an allowance for corporate equity to avoid the debt bias created by the interest deductibility from taxable profits, might be better for growth than a poorly designed and implemented VAT (IMF, 2014).
+11 For instance, a well-designed and enforced corporate income tax, with an allowance for corporate equity to avoid the debt bias created by the interest deductibility from taxable profits, might be better for growth than a poorly designed and implemented VAT (IMF, 2014).
 Also, narrow tax bases due to enforcement problems, exemptions, tax incentives and reduced rates are critical design flaws often present in LAC countries, which ultimately make the system more complex and reduce the efficiency of taxation.
-16 This could lead to rent-seeking behavior, which further hampers long-term growth (Tanzi and Zee 1997).
+12 This could lead to rentseeking behavior, which further hampers long-term growth (Tanzi and Zee 1997).

 The reliance on the CIT in LAC significantly increased over time.
-Figure 4 shows that both LAC and OECD countries collected similar CIT shares in 1999, but on the back of higher commodity prices, and in some cases higher statutory rates and/or base-broadening measures, it took much more prominence in LAC over time (IDB 2013).
-In the OECD the CIT share remained stable, despite significant reductions in corporate statutory
+Figure 4 shows that both LAC and OECD countries collected similar CIT shares in 1999.
+However, on the back of higher commodity prices and in some cases higher statutory rates and/or base-broadening measures, the CIT acquired greater prominence in LAC over time (IDB 2013).
+In the OECD the CIT share remained stable despite significant reductions in corporate statutory rates.
+The figures also shows that the VAT's share has slightly increased in LAC and in the OECD between 1999 and 2019, and so did the PIT share in LAC while it remained stable in the OECD-but with very significant and persistent gaps remaining between the two country groups.